Review | Chefs respond to the pandemic by launching all-day cafes

 A spectacular version can be found at Yellow, a daytime offshoot of the dinner-only, Levantine-inspired Albi in Navy Yard, where pastry chef Gregory Baumgartner came up with the bright idea of baking a spice-dusted tray with smoked wood chips.
 The fragrance infuses the cinnamon most of all, so that each flaky, sugary, buttery bite of kouign-amann tastes as if you’re enjoying it within sniffing distance of a gentle fire.

-Line up (behind me) as well for one of the city’s best croissants — dipped in orange blossom syrup and as blissful as that sounds — and weekend-only “urfa thing” bagels shaped as you might encounter them in the Middle East.
-The designation comes from what tops the pleasantly chewy, egg-washed oval bagel: smoky urfa chile, toasted garlic, roasted sesame seeds — pretty much “everything.”
+Line up (behind me) as well for one of the city’s best croissants — dipped in orange blossom syrup and as blissful as that sounds — and weekend-only “Urfa thing” bagels shaped as you might encounter them in the Middle East.
+The designation comes from what tops the pleasantly chewy, egg-washed oval bagel: smoky Urfa chile, toasted garlic, roasted sesame seeds — pretty much “everything.”

 Things get even spicier after 10 in the morning.
 That’s when the menu at Yellow, formerly Albi’s private dining space, grows to include more savory dishes, including a shakshuka that will shake you awake with the tang of tomatoes, the torch of green harissa, the crunch of onions and an overlay of poached eggs whose yolks bleed richness.
 Try the weekend draw with the addition of nuggets of smoked short rib and use the accompanying pillowy pita, made with potatoes, as a sop for whatever a fork can’t retrieve from the foil container.